ory/fosite/README.md

 In this very basic example, we will instantiate fosite with all OpenID Connect and OAuth2 handlers enabled.
 Please refer to the [example app](fosite-example/main.go) for more details.

+This might look like a lot of code but it actually sets up a full-blown OAuth2 and OpenID Connect example.

 ```go
 import "github.com/ory-am/fosite"
 import "github.com/ory-am/fosite/compose"